-Option.OffsetUnits Specifies the unit of measurement for the street offset and corner offset options.
-One of the following: FeetMilesMetersKilometers The default is Meters.
-Option.CoordinateSystem Cartesian (planar) and reference systems bas a reference system for the unique location of a point in space. d Geodetic (geographical) coordinates are examples of sed on Euclidean geometry.
-Spectrum TM Technology Platform ognized by the European Petroleum Survey Group (EPSG).
+The default is Meters.

+Option.CoordinateSystem A coordinate system is a reference system for the unique location of a point in space.
+Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
+SpectrumTM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
 Each country supports different coordinate systems.
-Depending on the country, you have one or more of the following options: EPSG:4326 Also known as the WGS84 coordinate system.
-EPSG:27200 Also known as the NZGD49 coordinate system.
+Depending on the country, you have one or more of the following options:

+EPSG:4326 Also known as the WGS84 coordinate system.